alsbury/chiphpotle-rest/README.md

 ## Experimental APIs

 Included in the client are three experimental APIs.
 Though SpiceDB advertised these APIs im 1.25 and earlier, they did not work in the http gateway.
-This had been fixed, but has yet to be released, thus you must run a [nightly build](https://github.com/authzed/spicedb/pkgs/container/spicedb-git) or compile your own binary until the next release for these APIs to work.
-These experimental APIs may have breaking changes in later versions.
+This had been fixed, in versions 1.26 and above.

 ## Tests